barad1tos/GenreUpdater/launchctl/SERVICE_README.md

 - Shared dev code via iCloud (v2.0/)
 - Independent daemon clone (app/) - NOT synced
-- Local state (lock, track count, logs) - NOT synced
+- Local state (lock, logs) - NOT synced

 This means:

-- Each machine has independent track count state
 - Each machine can run daemon independently
 - No conflict between machines